ce335805/PolaritonSqueezing/README.md

 # PolaritonSqueezing
 Data and code for the paper 'Cavity engineering of Hubbard U via phonon polaritons' by Brieuc Le De, Christian J. Eckhardt, Dante M. Kennes and Michael A. Sentef.

+Data and code for the spectra is in the `/spectra` directory including a separate README.

 ## How to reproduce plots in the paper

 All plots except for Fig. 4 of the paper can be reproduced by executing `main.py` in the directory `/plot`.